 Spark your imagination and discover the wonders of science.
 Located in downtown Vancouver, Science World offers hands-on, interactive displays, inspirational exhibitions, and amazing shows that engage families in science and technology.
-Explore cutting-edge galleries and activities that inspire young minds.
-Enjoy jaw-dropping science demonstrations on Centre Stage, see immersive films in the domed OMNIMAX® Theatre, learn about sustainable communities in Our World Gallery and get into amazing shows in the Science Theatre.
+Explore cutting-edge galleries and things to do that inspire young minds.
+Enjoy jaw-dropping science demonstrations on Centre Stage, see immersive films in the domed OMNIMAX® Theatre, learn about sustainable communities in Our World Gallery, and watch amazing shows in the Science Theatre.
 Visit the Living Lab to participate in an exciting new research, meet STAN, the life-sized T-Rex, create your own inventions in Contraption Corner, and let your kids play in the Kidspace.

 Chinatown - 16km

-Vancouver Chinatown offers a striking collection of heritage buildings, attractions, shops and restaurants that illuminate the culture of the city's Chinese pioneers.
-Walk through the China Gate on Pender Street to a colorful neighborhood of delicious Chinese food, authentic crafts and street performers.
-Chinatown is a vibrant, modern destination for shopping, dining and cultural experiences.
+Vancouver Chinatown offers a striking collection of heritage buildings, attractions, shops, and restaurants that illuminate the culture of the city's Chinese pioneers.
+Walk through the China Gate on Pender Street to a colourful neighbourhood of delicious Chinese food, authentic crafts, and street performers.
 See the Chinese Zodiac Mosaic, Jimi Hendrix Shrine, and the Monument of Canadian Chinese.
-Explore the beautiful Dr. Sun Yat-Sen Classical Chinese Garden - first full-size Chinese garden outside of China.
+Explore the beautiful Dr. Sun Yat-Sen Classical Chinese Garden - the first full-size Chinese garden outside of China.
 Experience the harmony of Feng Shui and Taoism created through the balance of opposites.

 Vancouver Aquarium - 17km